-GALLIA COUNTY, OHIO NOTES TO SCHEDULE OF FEDERAL AWARDS EXPENDITURES For the Year Ended December 31, 2000
+NOTES TO SCHEDULE OF FEDERAL AWARDS EXPENDITURES

-NOTE A - SIGNIFICANT ACCOUNTING POLICIES
+NOTE A - - SIGNIFICANT ACCOUNTING POLICIES

 The accompanying schedule of federal awards expenditures is a summary of the activity of the County's federal award programs.
 The schedule has been prepared on the cash basis of accounting.